-The screening process for Early Start includes a speech evaluation, parent interview, and parent application along with other developmental assessments which measure fine and gross motor skills.
-The STREAMin3 curriculum is aligned with Virginia's Early Learning and Development Standards.
-There are twenty-five Early Start classes: two at Booker T. Washington Elementary, three at Creekside Elementary, two at Elephant's Fork Elementary, two at Florence Bowser Elementary, three at Hillpoint Elementary, two at Kilby Shores Elementary, two at Mack Benn, Jr. Elementary, three at Nansemond Parkway Elementary, two at Northern Shores Elementary, two at Oakland Elementary, and two at Southwestern Elementary.
-Each of the twenty-five Early Start teachers holds at least a Bachelor's degree with a Pre-K Endorsement and has received early childhood development training.
+The screening process for Early Start includes an initial application, speech & developmental assessment, and parent interview.
+Each Early Start classroom utilizes the STREAMin3 curriculum which is aligned with Virginia's Early Learning and Development Standards.
+There are twenty-six Early Start classes: three at Booker T. Washington Elementary, three at Creekside Elementary, two at Elephant's Fork Elementary, three at Florence Bowser Elementary, three at Hillpoint Elementary, three at Kilby Shores Elementary, two at Mack Benn, Jr. Elementary, two at Nansemond Parkway Elementary, two at Northern Shores Elementary, one at Oakland Elementary, and two at Southwestern Elementary.
+Each of the twenty-six Early Start teachers holds at least a Bachelor's degree with a Pre-K Endorsement and has received early childhood development training.
 Each class also has a full-time teacher assistant.
 With only eighteen students per class a student adult ratio of 1:9 is maintained.
-Four of the classrooms are blended to include students with Individualized Education Plans and a special education teacher.
+All of the classrooms are inclusive settings to include students with Individualized Education Plans.
 During a typical day in an Early Start classroom, children participate in shared book experiences, language development activities, self-initiated activities and outside play.
 The program is a full day program and provides preschoolers school readiness skills for success.